Avoidant personality disorder: ICD-11

 This ICD-11 case profile could belong to a person eligible for ICD-10 avoidant and dependent PD diagnoses.

 Anxious (avoidant) personality disorder has been found to be consistently associated with the ICD-11 trait domains Negative Affectivity and Detachment, reflecting anxiousness, low self-esteem, and social withdrawal.
-"The complete Avoidant PD pattern of Negative Affectivity and Detachment is overall consistent with the description of Avoidant PD patients as being both fearful and emotionally inhibited".
+The complete Avoidant PD pattern of Negative Affectivity and Detachment is overall consistent with the description of people with AvPD as being both fearful and emotionally inhibited.
 Many studies also report a link to Anankastia, likely due to features such as emotional restraint and excessive caution aimed at avoiding negative outcomes.